+The GW School of Business (GWSB) was born in a spirit of innovation.
 You might say it’s our oldest — and proudest — tradition.
-For 75 years, we’ve stood on the cutting edge of bold new ideas.
+Since our founding in 1928, we’ve stood on the cutting edge of bold new ideas.
 Today, that’s still where you’ll find us: creating and building for a new century.

-In 1928, the School was founded on the idea, new for its time, that business and government might become partners in promoting national prosperity and international development.
+In 1928, the school was founded on the idea, new for its time, that business and government might become partners in promoting national prosperity and international development.
 Beginning with a $1 million endowment from the League of Masonic Clubs, GW President Cloyd H. Marvin established what was known as the School of Government, with degree programs that integrated business and politics on the national and international levels.

 In the years following World War II, change came rapidly.
-In 1960, the School was renamed the School of Government, Business, and International Affairs.
+In 1960, the school was renamed the School of Government, Business, and International Affairs.
 Then, in 1966, President Lloyd H. Elliott split its faculties into a new School of Government and Business Administration (SGBA) and a School of International Affairs — which today bears President Elliott’s name.
 The SGBA was renamed the School of Business and Public Management in 1990.
 In 2004, it became the School of Business.